Hormone Replacement Therapy (HRT)

 What Are the 40 Symptoms of Menopause?Menopause is the end of the reproductive era of a woman's life that is characterized by drastic changes in her emotional and physical aspects.
 Studies have identified around 40 signs and symptoms of menopause, but not every woman gets all of them.

-What Are the Signs of Male Menopause?Andropause is the name used to refer to the symptoms men get when going through male menopause.
+What Are the Signs of Male Menopause?Andropause is a term that refers to the symptoms and signs that men get when going through male menopause.